|Alma Mater:||Drexel University|

 Szefc has a proven track record as a recruiter and hitting coach.
 He served as the recruiting coordinator at his previous three stops, and as head coach at Marist College, led the Red Foxes to four conference championships and four NCAA Regional appearances in a seven-year stint from 1996-2002 winning a game in each of the squad’s final three tournament appearances to place third in each regional.
 The Red Foxes knocked off McNeese State in the Lafayette Regional (2000), defeated Long Beach State in the Palo Alto Regional (2001), and defeated Southwest Missouri State in the Lincoln Regional (2002).

-Szefc went to Manhattan after a two-year stint at the University of Kansas where he was the team's hitting coach and recruiting coordinator.
+Szefc went to Kansas State after a two-year stint at the University of Kansas where he was the team's hitting coach and recruiting coordinator.
 While in Lawrence, Szefc helped lead the Jayhawks to two Big 12 Championship appearances and a NCAA Regional berth during his first season in 2009.

 Prior to his position at Kansas, Szefc was the head assistant coach at Louisiana-Lafayette from 2003-08, running an aggressive-style Ragin' Cajun offense that saw a dramatic 60-point jump in batting average during his first three years.
-Three of his team's batting averages still rank in the top five of Louisiana-Lafayette history and his 2005 squad set a school record for hits and finished second in school history in runs scored and RBI.
-The 2002 team tied the school record with 145 stolen bases.
 The Ragin’ Cajun offense helped lead the school to two NCAA tournament appearances (2005, 2007) in Szefc’s six seasons in Lafayette.

 Szefc posted a 212-137-1 record as the skipper for Marist, leading the Red Foxes to their first baseball title as a member of the Northeast Conference in 1997.
 He guided Marist to a total of four NCAA Tournament appearances in 1997, 2000, 2001 and 2002, including a 41-14 record during his final year at the school.
 The 2002 squad claimed a victory over Southwest Missouri State in the NCAA Lincoln Regional, while five of Szefc's players on that team went on to be selected in the MLB Draft.

-Szefc won multiple awards as a head coach.
+Szefc won multiple awards as a head coach at Marist.
 He was named the 1997 NEC Coach of the year, while he earned American Baseball Coaches Association (ABCA) Northeast Region Coach of the Year honors in 2001.

 Before his arrival at Marist, Szefc spent one season with Sacred Heart University and four years as an assistant coach with his alma mater, Drexel, from 1990-94.